 Earthworms and other living organisms are an important part of soil health.
 Their job is to aerate and fertilize soil.
 Landscape fabric chokes out the vital air they need, so many of the tiny living things (called microbes) and earthworms can’t do their thing under landscape fabric.

-Landscape fabric may constrict the growth of plants.
+Can perennials grow through landscape fabric?
+Yes, they can.
+But, landscape fabric may constrict the growth of plants.
 Not all, but many perennial plants will be inhibited from growing larger over time, because they have no room to expand.

 While we’re on the subject of soil and plant health, let’s sidestep here and talk a little about river rocks.
 Many times landscape rocks are added to landscaping fabric and that causes even more issues for the poor plants.
 Heat can be intense when using rocks and can bake the roots of a plant.
 Rocks are heavy and heat up, this is severely stressful to most plants and their root systems.